keenan137/Dad-Jokes/README.md

 Website that generates dad jokes using https://icanhazdadjoke.com/api

-This project is aimed at testing my knowledge on interacting with an API.
+This project was aimed at testing my working knowledge on interacting with an API.